 Natural gas is less emissions intensive than oil if methane emissions are minimised, and it can play an important role in the energy transition.
 However, there can be environmental harm concerns around extraction via hydraulic fracturing of shale.
-Hence, in jurisdictions where shale gas activities are permissible under local regulations, enhanced due diligence (EDD) and pre-approval by a relevant governance committee will be required for:
+Hence, in jurisdictions where shale gas activities are permissible under local regulations, enhanced due diligence (EDD) and pre-approval through risk governance will be required for:

-• new finance or new advisory services for the specific purposes of shale gas activities, to help ensure responsible practices.
+new finance or new advisory services for the specific purposes of shale gas activities, to help ensure responsible practices.

-EDD and pre-approval by a relevant governance committee will also be required for:
+EDD and pre-approval through risk governance will also be required for: